-When faced with building a new home, you may be surprised at the number of options available for lowering your energy consumption, and thus, your utility bills.
-However, some ideas are better than others, and a good rule of thumb, according to Bethany Jenkins, Vice-President of Jenkins Custom Homes, is to evaluate the product and choose those with a 2-4 year payback.
+When designing and building a new home, you may be surprised at the number of great options available for lowering your energy consumption through energy efficiency.
+Let’s face it, your utility bills aren’t likely to go down over time.
+When it comes to energy efficiency, some ideas are better than others.
+A good rule of thumb is to evaluate the product and choose those with a 5-7 year payback.
 One of the benefits of building a new home – as opposed to purchasing an existing – is the flexibility you have in design.
+A good design can save more in energy costs than even a really high-end heating and cooling system.
 Here are some of our favorite ways to control energy costs:

-- Start with a great design.
+- As mentioned, start with a great design.
 Your home’s orientation on the lot, as well as the location of windows and doors, can take into consideration cross-ventilation and the direction of the sun in both winter and summer months.